ansible/jewel/gateway_configuration_collection/roles/services/README.md

 #### Json Example

 - Check that Controller API Route exists
-- Create or update Gateway API Route on proxy port (http port) with id 1 and path '/' proxying Gateway on path ' /api/v1/' and port 9000
+- Create or update gateway API Route on proxy port (http port) with id 1 and path '/' proxying gateway on path ' /api/v1/' and port 9000
 - Create or update EDA API Route on proxy port (http port) 8000 and path '/api/eda/' proxying Event Driven Automation on path '/api/v2/' and port 9000.
 Lookup for existing name "EDA API", but create/update with different name